Tips and tricks Best practice guides, FAQ & more

 The faster the feedback mechanism, the more likely it is to find a quick solution to the given issue.

-If a developer is notified weeks after error detection in a checked-in piece of code, he or she has most likely moved on to other tasks and projects, and the context and relevant requirements of the given code are not on top of his or her mind.
+If a developer is notified weeks after an error is detected in a checked-in piece of code, the context and relevant requirements of the given code are not on top of his or her mind.
+The developer has already moved on to other tasks and projects, so it will take him time to get his head around it.

 The developer would have to spend time readjusting to the right context, resulting in significant productivity loss.